mbaze/Z80-Bits/iterative-fixed-point-division.md

 These routines are not replacements for general-purpose division.
 They are specialized iterative solvers for particular divisors, especially numbers near powers of two.
-But they represent an interesting and philosophically satisfying alternative to restoring division: instead of extracting quotient bits one at a time, they converge toward the quotient using only shifts, additions, complements, and feedback.
+But they represent an interesting and philosophically satisfying alternative to restoring division: instead of extracting quotient bits one at a time, they converge toward the quotient using only shifts, additions, and feedback.

 For small divisors, the most efficient approach is often a hybrid of direct shifting and these specialized solvers.
 Powers of two are handled most efficiently with right shifts, while nearby odd divisors are good candidates for